COVID-19 (updated last 18 March 2022)

-I will therefore require that discussions and agreements regarding safety be a key part of the planning process for any photo shoot.
-Below are suggested topics to consider, many of which have come from the Government’s COVID-19 website:
+I will require that discussions and agreements regarding safety and cleaning protocols be a key part of the planning process for all photo shoots.
+Below are suggested topics to consider, most of which have come from the government's websites.

 Working under pandemic conditions is new to us all, so this is going to be a learning process.
-But if we work together with planning and during the shoot, we can reasonably minimise the risk of anyone’s health being affected.
+But if we work together with planning and during the shoot, we can reasonably minimise the risks for everyone involved.

 - Can this be upheld at the shoot location?